metabolism/wordpress-bundle/README.md

-# Wordpress Bundle for Symfony 4.X
+# Symfony 4.X Bundle for Wordpress

 Introduction
 ------------

-Use Wordpress as a backend for a Symfony 4 application
+Use Wordpress 5 as a backend for a Symfony 4 application

 The main idea is to use the power of Symfony for the front / webservices with the ease of Wordpress for the backend.